LogtalkDotOrg/logtalk-for-vscode/README.md

 |   Generate Documentation | Generates documentation for the active source file directory      |
 |        Generate Diagrams | Generates diagrams for the active source file directory           |
 |         Open Parent File | Open the parent file of the active source file                    |

+The "Load Directory" command assumes that a `loader.lgt` or `loader.logtalk` file exists in the directory.

 ### Code Navigation